Donald Trump spent most of Saturday sitting in his apartment in Trump Tower surrounded by friends, family and supporters.

 The pundits, the media might tell him he was finished.
-But they'd been wrong before.
+But they had been wrong before.
 Repeatedly.

 Donald Trump may be defiant.
 But he is damaged.

 The stakes have never been higher.
-The last 48 hours have been ugly.
+The past 48 hours have been ugly.

 Trump will fight on.
 The debate will decide how many are by his side.